 - NeverSoft were Big Name Fans of the Guitar Hero series prior to Harmonix's departure.
-After Harmonix left, they took over the series and made a lot of questionable changes to the series including Guitar Hero III's infamous "Guitar Battles", Mission Pack Sequels, Fake Difficulty, Mission Pack Sequels, more Mission Pack Sequels and the death of the series (and plastic instrument video games in general) through market oversaturation of Mission Pack Sequels.
+After Harmonix left, they took over the series and made a lot of questionable changes to the series, including Guitar Hero III's infamous "Guitar Battles", Fake Difficulty, and market oversaturation of Mission Pack Sequels that lead to the eventual death of the series (and plastic instrument video games in general).

 - The producer of Tales of the Abyss mentioned in a developer interview for the 3DS version that the Tales teams now include fans who had played the early games, and that though their enthusiasm was good, their plot ideas often have to be gently vetoed.